AneilPatel05/dAgora-react/README.md

 * **Global Product Classification (GPC)**: For prodcut categorization we are relying on the [GS1 GPC standard](http://www.gs1.org/gpc) of catetegorization to make our marketplace compatible with existing standards.

 ## Current Limitations
-* Large Product / Shop sets become increasingly burdensome/expensive to maintain
+* Large Product / Shop sets become increasingly burdensome/expensive to iterate over for display frontend
 * All pricing is in ETH
 * No search
-* No delivery / shipping
+* No delivery / shipping fulfillment

 ## Unsolved Challenges
 1. Providing searchability to products and orders.